Japan records trade deficit as imports surge on energy costs

 AP Business Writer

-TOKYO (AP) — Japan recorded a trade deficit in April as its imports ballooned 28% due to soaring energy costs and the yen’s weakness against the dollar.
+TOKYO (AP) — Japan recorded a trade deficit in April as imports ballooned 28% after energy prices soared following the war in Ukraine.

 Japan’s trade deficit totaled 839 billion yen ($7 billion) in April, for the ninth straight monthly deficit.
 In contrast, the world’s third-largest economy had recorded a surplus of nearly 227 billion yen in April last year.

-Japan’s trade balance has fluctuated in recent years partly because of disruptions to production and other problems related to the pandemic.

-Although a cheap yen generally works to boost the value of Japanese exports, its drop to 20-year lows against the U.S. dollar is making imports more costly.
+Currency fluctuations are also proving a headache for Japan.
+Although a cheap yen has generally worked to boost the value of Japanese exports, the yen’s drop to 20-year lows against the U.S. dollar is making imports cost more.

-The war in Ukraine, meanwhile, has pushed prices for oil and gas sharply higher, increasing costs for a country heavily dependent on imported resources to fuel its economy.

-Japan recorded annual trade deficits in 2011 through 2015, as imports of oil, gas and coal rose following the March 11, 2011 earthquake-tsunami and nuclear disasters on its northeastern coast, which led to shutdowns of the country’s nuclear power plants.
-Only some have been restarted since.
+Japan had annual trade deficits in the years 2011 through 2015, as costs of energy imports rose, and exports gradually declined.
+The nation has had trade surpluses in recent years.

+Resource-poor Japan imports almost all its gas and oil, and many nuclear power plants have been offline since the Fukushima quake, tsunami and nuclear disaster of March 2011, which set off widespread public fears about their safety.

-Also Thursday, the Japan National Tourism Bureau said incoming travelers from abroad totaled 139,500 people in April, exceeding 100,000 for the first time in two years, as COVID-19 travel restrictions gradually were eased.
+Also Thursday, the Japan National Tourism Bureau said incoming travelers from abroad totaled 139,500 people in April, exceeding 100,000 for the first time in two years, as COVID-19 travel restrictions gradually ease.

-Japan has limited incoming travel over the last two years to stem the spread of coronavirus infections.
+Japan has restricted incoming travel over the last two years, to stem the spread of infections.
 In 2019, before the pandemic hit, Japan had 32 million visitors from abroad.

 The government reported this week that Japan’s gross domestic product, or GDP, shrank at an annual rate of 1% in the first quarter, as rising prices and COVID-19 restrictions sapped spending and investment.